-As at June 30, 2019 and June 30, 2018, the Fund did not have significant exposure to credit risk.
-The Fund has indirect exposure to credit risk through its investment in EPSO4 through its direct investments with counterparties or those investments through a Portfolio with other counterparties that may not be able to fulfill contractual obligations.
+As at June 30, 2021 and June 30, 2020, the Fund did not have significant exposure to credit risk.
+The Fund has indirect exposure to credit risk through its investment in EPSO4 through its direct investments with counterparties or those investments through a portfolio with other counterparties that may not be able to fulfill contractual obligations.
+As at June 30, 2021, approximately 27% and 20% of the invested capital of EPSO4 Class A and Class D units, respectively, are held in a credit strategy (June 30, 2020: Class A units 34%, Class D units 29%).